LoSiA: Efficient High-Rank Fine-Tuning via Subnet Localization and Optimization: Related Work

 \section{Related Work}

-\paragraph{\mbox{Parameter-Efficient Fine-Tuning}} Full parameter fine-tuning (FFT) adapts pre-trained models to downstream tasks by updating all model parameters~\cite{wei2022finetunedlanguagemodelszeroshot}, but it is often computationally expensive.
-In contrast, parameter-efficient fine-tuning (PEFT) methods update only a small subset of parameters, significantly reducing training costs while still maintaining strong performance.
-LoRA \cite{hu2022lora} approximates parameter updates as the product of low-rank matrices, achieving promising performance for tasks such as instruction tuning \cite{ghosh2024closerlooklimitationsinstruction}.
-Enhanced variants such as PiSSA \cite{meng2024pissa} accelerate convergence by prioritizing major singular vectors, while DoRA \cite{liu2024dora} improves performance in low-rank by decomposing updates into directional and magnitude components.
-Other derivatives such as LoRA+ \cite{hayou2024lora+}, LoRA-GA \cite{wang2024loragalowrankadaptationgradient} and LoRA-Dash \cite{si2025taskspecificdirectionsdefinitionexploration} refine the framework by directional or module biased fine-tuning. \looseness-1
+\paragraph{\mbox{Parameter-Efficient Fine-Tuning}} Full param-eter fine-tuning (FFT) adapts pre-trained models to downstream tasks by updating all model parameters~\cite{wei2022finetunedlanguagemodelszeroshot}, yet incurs prohibitive computational overhead. \looseness-1 In contrast, parameter-efficient fine-tuning (PEFT) methods update only a small subset of parameters, curbing training costs while sustaining competitive accuracy.
+LoRA \cite{hu2022lora} approximates parameter updates as the product of low-rank matrices, achieving promising performance in tasks such as instruction tuning \cite{ghosh2024closerlooklimitationsinstruction}.
+Enhanced variants such as PiSSA \cite{meng2024pissa} accelerate convergence by prioritizing dominant singular vectors, while DoRA \cite{liu2024dora} decomposes updates into directional and magnitude components for more effective fine-tuning.
+Other derivatives such as LoRA+ \cite{hayou2024lora+}, LoRA-GA \cite{wang2024loragalowrankadaptationgradient}, and LoRA-Dash \cite{si2025taskspecificdirectionsdefinitionexploration} refine the framework by directional or module biased optimization. \looseness-1